 Here’s four things to consider:

 - Which key employees will you insure?
 Regulations allow banks and credit unions to insure up to 35% of their highest-paid employees; insurance companies will waive medical underwriting requirements as long as banks insure a sufficient number of executives to spread the death benefit risk.
 Ultimately, the bank will need to consider the amount of BOLI investment, the employees it wishes to insure for key-person coverage and the executives it wishes to include in the executive benefit program.

 - Which benefits will be funded?
 BOLI helps banks and credit unions fund their employee benefit programs, including healthcare and retirement benefit costs.

 - Build a compelling executive benefits plan.
 Many programs allow banks to offer executive benefits that will help attract and retain top talent.
 These programs include death benefit plans and executive retirement plans.

 - Perform regular BOLI diagnostics.
 It is important to conduct regular independent diagnostic reviews of BOLI programs.
 A thorough review will include a complete audit of executive benefit plans, as well as a review of current executives insured, limits and policy costs.
 In addition, banks should perform a complete market analysis to determine if it’s an optimal time to increase BOLI, or if a different carrier or product can reduce existing program costs.

-For more information on BOLI and your financial institution’s ability to procure the coverage, contact your HUB financial advisor today.
+For more information on building or assessing your financial institution’s BOLI or CUOLI program, contact your HUB advisor today.